scrapy/scrapy/scrapy/trunk/docs/topics/downloader-middleware.rst

 :class:`~scrapy.http.Response` object, or a :class:`~scrapy.http.Request`
 object.

-If returns None, Scrapy will continue processing this request, executing all other middlewares until, finally, the appropiate downloader handler is called the request performed (and its response downloaded).
+If returns ``None``, Scrapy will continue processing this request, executing all other middlewares until, finally, the appropriate downloader handler is called the request performed (and its response downloaded).

-If returns a Response object, Scrapy won't bother calling ANY other request or exception middleware, or the appropiate download function; it'll return that Response.
+If returns a Response object, Scrapy won't bother calling ANY other request or exception middleware, or the appropriate download function; it'll return that Response.
 Response middleware is always called on every response.

 If returns a :class:`~scrapy.http.Request` object, returned request is used to